onaio/js-tools/packages/Pagination/README.md

 **PaginationData**:

-This documents the structure of the data object that is given as the first and only argument given to the onPageChange callback handler
+PaginationData describes the interface for data that the onPageChange handler is called with as an argument.

 | Property       | type     | description                                                |
 | -------------- | -------- | ---------------------------------------------------------- |